Privacy poliy - GDPR

 • Technical tracking identifiers (transactionId, customerId, etc.)

-CentralPay processes your personal data solely for specific, explicit and legitimate purposes.
+CENTRALPAY processes your personal data solely for specific, explicit, and legitimate purposes.
 Each processing operation is based on a legal basis that complies with the GDPR.

-a) Payment execution and service management
+Payment processing and service management

-• Data concerned: bank details (IBAN, BIC), card data (token, scheme, country, masked PAN), transaction identifiers, amounts, currencies, order references.
+• Data concerned: bank details (IBAN, BIC), card data (token, scheme, country, masked PAN), transaction identifiers, amounts, currencies, order references

 • Legal basis: performance of the contract (Art.
 6.1.b GDPR)

-b) Identity verification and regulatory obligations (KYC/AML-CFT)
+Identity verification and regulatory obligations (KYC/AML-CFT)

 • Legal basis: legal obligation (Art.
 6.1.c GDPR, Monetary and Financial Code Art.
 L561-1 et seq.)